-Physical Fitness through Adventure Ed (Spring) (9636) 1/4 credit
+Physical Fitness through Adventure Ed (Spring) (9636) /4 credit

 This class will involve non-traditional adventure activities known as ice breakers, de-inhibitizers, problem solving and trust activities.
 These activities will require students to use everyday skills such as communication, leadership, teamwork, responsibility, and a variety of other skills, to complete given tasks.
 Through these activities students will learn how to become responsible for their own success, and the success of the class.
 Students will learn what skills are needed to be successful and will be given opportunities to develop those skills.
-This class will culminate in a climbing unit, which will utilize all elements the students have learned throughout the class.